Monitoring

 The same realtime metrics are also visible directly in the Cordatus Client application on the device.

-Open the Overview tab in the Client to see:
+Open the Overview tab in the Client by clicking the Monitor icon on the sidebar to see:

 - CPU/GPU usage and temperature